NFT Liquidity

 Stale listing resolutionPrice reduction onlyPrice reduction OR coordinated trade discovery

-Rare item liquidityNear-zero (smallest buyer pool)Higher (trades route to specific collectors)
+Rare item liquidityNear-zero (smallest buyer pool)Higher (trades reach specific collectors)

 Cross-collection tradingRequires selling then buying (2 tx, 2 fee events)Direct via coordinated trades (1 atomic tx)